codaxy/cxjs-home-expenses-app-tutorial/tutorial/edit-entry.md

 ### Global vs. Local Store values

-It is common practice to prefix all data bindings relevant to a specific route/page with `$page.`.
-This way we don't have to worry about overriding some of the existing (global) app data that is defined at the root of the state object.
+It is common practice to keep all data bindings relevant to a specific route/page as properties of the `$page` binding.
+This way we are effectivly creating a namespace for our page and we don't have to worry about overriding some of the existing (global) app data that is defined at the root of the state object.
 This is why we are saving the entry data under `$page.entry`, rather than just `entry`.

 This brings us to the topic of the so-called global and local Store values.
 If we now click on the Edit button for one of the entries, open up a console window and expand the `app-data`, we should see something similar to the screenshot below:

 <img src="https://github.com/codaxy/cxjs-home-expenses-app-tutorial/blob/master/tutorial/screenshots/global-vs-local-store-values.PNG" alt="App data object" />

-We can see some local Store value residues such as `$index` and `$record` from the use of Grid widget on the Log page.
-On the other hand, since `layout` (manages the position of the sidebar) and `entries` are used on every single page, it is most convenient to keep them easily accessible at the root of the state object.
+We can see some Store bindings with almost random values such as `$index` and `$record`.
+These were created by the Grid widget in Log page.
+On the other hand, `layout` (manages the position of the sidebar) and `entries` were set by the top level layout controller (`app/layout/Controller.js`).
+Since they are used on every single page, it was most convenient to keep them easily accessible at the root of the state object.
 This also indicates that they should be treated as global app values and should not be overwritten with local page values, as this could cause errors in our app.

 ## Sandbox

-Being aware about global and local Store values helps understand the Sandbox component that is used here:
+You might be thinking we should be using a different namespace for each page (e.g. `$dashboard`, `$log`...) to avoid unintended data overwriting, and you would be right.
+But that's not so practical, because it imposes on us the mental burdain of making up unique names.
+If we had just a couple of pages, that wouldn't be so bad, but bear in mind, in this case each entry would need its own namespace!
+Wouldn't it be great if we could somehow bind these names to their unique identifiers, such as URLs?
+That's exactly what we use the Sandbox widget for.

 #### app/routes/index.js
 ```jsx